tobiasbriones/ep-file-system/docs/development.md

 I can't over-engineer to tell that I write the best code since the beginning of all the projects, I can't under-engineer eiter because that would turn into a problem factory soon.
 A senior like me just knows what to do in each situation.

+## Refactorize Before It's Too Late

+I often have to take significant time to refactor the code base because I know from experience that the more issues that are carried the more cyclomatic complexity and expensive further developments will be.

+They can't fire you if you do "useless" things like refactoring or writing better code, an autonomous engineer knows what to do, so don't let managers or stakeholders tell you what to do, you have communication skills and technical ones, but managers don't have any other skill than being people friendly if at all.

+A professional developer or engineer will put system constraints clearly, don't be shy on doing things right.
+Shame on them if they don't want it so, capitalist just want to sell, and they might think this is like traditional engineering where you have a table with formulas, so you can deliver projects "on time".
+It's annoying, they kind of tell you "I'm paying you to build this website, so you have 5 days to finish it", but in reality software engineering is about being a *domain expert* to understand the domain problem and then being a *developer* to build the domain solution.